shivkumar98/FreeCodeCamp-Projects/05-javascript-a-ds-new/2-advanced-javascript/2d-learn-recursion-by-building-binary-converter/README.md

 const decimalToBinary = (input) => {}
 ```

-* I call the above in my checkUserInput function:
+* I call the above in my checkUserInput function, and clear the input of the number input:
 ```js
 const checkUserInput = () => {
    /* if (!numberInput.value ...